Open Neural Tube Defects (ONTDs) in Children

 - Anencephaly.
 This defect is when part of the brain and skull don’t form.
 It occurs when the neural tube doesn’t close at the base of the skull.
 Babies with anencephaly often die in the uterus after 20 weeks of pregnancy (stillborn).
 Or they only live for a very short time after birth.

 - Encephalocele.
 This is a very rare condition.
 With this defect, the brain or its coverings poke through the skull.
 This can occur anywhere from the forehead to the lower back of the skull.
 But it may also occur in the front of the skull, near the nose and sinuses.
+In most cases, a child may need multiple surgeries after birth.

 What causes open neural tube defects in a child?